Frequently Asked Questions

 Back To Top

 Sure!
 You should be able to find everything you need in the Terms and Conditions.
-The T&C have been revised for the 2024 Challenge in order to address some of the concerns that came out of the previous Events.
+The T&C may be updated for each Challenge in order to address some of the concerns that came out of the previous Events.
 Potential riders should read them over carefully before applying.

 Back To Top